Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Loading the tweezer

-A typical release and recapture signal is shown in Fig. \ref{fig:figure_3}(a), along with the best fit from the Monte-Carlo simulation which yields a temperature of $\rm{24.0(1.0)~\upmu K}$.
+A typical release and recapture signal is shown in Fig.~\ref{fig:fig3}(a), along with the best fit from the Monte-Carlo simulation which yields a temperature of $\rm{24.0(1.0)~\upmu K}$ in a $\rm{520~\upmu K}$ deep tweezer.
 This result is in excellent agreement with that obtained from the ballistic expansion method ($\rm{24.8(4)~\upmu K}$) for the same trap.
 We note that this agreement is only found if the trap depth is ramped.
-For the case where atoms are loaded directly into deep traps, both methods yield unreliable results due to the presence of colder atoms trapped in subsidiary maxima, as illustrated for the ballistic expansion method in Fig. \ref{fig:figure_3}(b).
+For the case where atoms are loaded directly into deep traps, both methods yield unreliable results due to the presence of colder atoms trapped in subsidiary maxima, as shown in \ref{fig:fig3}(b).
+Here the data taken without ramping show a distorted ballistic expansion, with very cold atoms trapped in the shallow subsidiary maxima dominating at long times.
+This effect is also visible in images of the ballistic expansion \cite{Hanley2018}.

 Lastly, we note that due to the very efficient cooling that occurs during loading, and the adiabatic nature of the ramp, we are able to prepare very cold atoms in deep traps.
 We find that we can achieve a ratio $U_\mathrm{F}/(k_\mathrm{B}T)\approx 50 $ for traps up to 5~mK deep.